learn-co-curriculum/cs-traversing-trees-readme/README.md

 This method gets invoked on every `Node` in the tree, starting with the root.
 If the `Node` it gets is a `TextNode`, it prints the contents.
 If the `Node` has any children, it invokes `recursiveDFS` on each one of them in order.

 In this example, we print the contents of each `TextNode` before traversing the children, so this is an example of a "pre-order" traversal.
 [You can read about "pre-order", "post-order", and "in-order" traversals here](https://en.wikipedia.org/wiki/Tree_traversal).
-But for this application, the traversal order doesn't matter because `TextNodes` don't have children.
+For this application, the traversal order doesn't matter.

 By making recursive calls, `recursiveDFS` uses the [call stack](https://en.wikipedia.org/wiki/Call_stack) to keep track of the child nodes and process them in the right order.
 As an alternative, we can use a stack data structure to keep track of the nodes ourselves; if we do that, we can avoid the recursion and traverse the tree iteratively.

 ## Stacks in Java

 Before we can explain the iterative version of DFS, we have to explain the stack data structure.
 We'll start with the general concept of a stack, which we'll call a "stack" with a lowercase "s".
 Then we'll talk about two Java implementations of a stack, which are called `Stack` and `Deque`.

-A stack is a data structure that is similar to a list: it is a collection of elements that maintains the order of the elements.
+A stack is a data structure that is similar to a list: it is a collection that maintains the order of the elements.
 The primary difference between a stack and a list is that the stack provides fewer methods.
 In the usual convention, it provides:

 * `push`: which adds an element to the stack.
 * `pop`: which removes the element most recently added.